VincentGranville/Point-Processes/README.md

 # Poisson-binomial / Perturbed Lattice Point Processes
 Material related to my book "Off-the-beaten-path Tutorial: Stochastic Processes and Simulations", including source code, figures, spreadsheets, and more.
 The book is available at www.DataShaping.com.
+Detailed desciption of the code and various files, are in the book, in the <i>Source Code, Data, Excel Spreadsheets</i> section.